arquivo/arquivo404/README.md

 </body>
 ```

-### Customizing date format in the custom message
+### Costumizing date format in the message

 By default, the date is displayed in the `YYYY-MM-DD` format.
-This can be changed using the `setDateFormatter` method.
+This can be changed using the `setDateFormatter` method:

 ```html
 <div id="messageDiv"></div>